greenhost/yubi-goog/README.md

 ```

-## Usage

-1. Set up Google Authenticator on your Google settings like you would for a
-   mobile phone.
-2. Below the QR code, press the expand button so you can see your base32-encoded
-   secret key.
+1. Set up TOTP/"Google Authenticator" with a Google Authenticator app, at the service you want to use your Yubikey with.
+You will probably want to use the app as a backup so don't delete the account when you're done.
+2. Usually somewhere near the QR code, there is a string of random characters between 15 and 20 characters long, this is your secret.
-3. Run `./yubi_goog.py setup` this will prompt you for your base32-encoded
-   secret and output a result in hex.
+3. Run `./yubi_goog.py setup` this will prompt you for your base32-encoded   secret and output a result in hex.
-4. Program that secret into your Yubikey as a HMAC-SHA1 challenge-response key.
-   I had to use the [GUI tool available from Yubico][tool]
+4. Program that secret into your Yubikey as a HMAC-SHA1 challenge-response key using the [GUI tool available from Yubico][tool].
 Alternatively, use `ykpersonalize -2 -ochal-resp -ochal-hmac -ohmac-lt64`.
 This will insert the secret in slot 2 of your yubikey (use -1 for slot 1)
-5. Whenever you are prompted for a one-time password from google, just run
-   `./yubi_goog.py yubi` and the output will be a one-time password usable for
+5. Whenever you are prompted for a one-time password from google, just run `./yubi_goog.py yubi` and the output will be a one-time password usable for
    up to one minute 30 seconds.

-    Alternatively, run `./yubi_goog.py hid` to employ keyboard emulation that
-    will type the token for you.
+  Alternatively, run `./yubi_goog.py hid` to employ keyboard emulation that will type the token for you.
   __Hint:__ Use this with a keyboard shortcut!

 Options for each sub-command can be discovered with the `-h` flag, e.g.: